focusaurus/commander/README.md

 for lots of UI automation including assinging my most-used apps to the function keys on my macbook and text abbreviations.
 I highly recommend it.
-However, Keyboard Maestro does not seem to have the notion of triggering actions by global keystroke followed by typing a keyword then enter.
+However, Keyboard Maestro does not seem to have the notion of triggering actions by global keystroke followed by typing a keyword/phrase then enter.
 This is more along the lines of other automation utilities like [LaunchBar](http://www.obdev.at/products/launchbar/index.html).
 You may also want to check out [Alfred](http://www.alfredapp.com/)